s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 f $! x = x `deepseq` f x
 ~~~~

-When dealing with WHNF and NF, note that all computations annotated with some
+When dealing with WHNF and NF, note that in all computations annotated with some
 forcing construct, be it `seq` or `deepseq`, laziness does go away entirely.
 All forced values, even the ones forced to NF, can still be considered somewhat
 lazy as they are only forced when they are requested.
 This is in practice,